Regret Bounds for Gaussian-Process Optimization in Large Domains: Introduction

 \section{Introduction}

 In practice, nonconvex, gradient-free optimization problems arise frequently, for instance when tuning the parameters of an algorithm or optimizing the controller of a physical system (see e.g. \cite{shashariari_16_bayes_opt_survey}) for more concrete examples).
 Different versions of this problem have been addressed e.g. in the multi-armed-bandit and the Bayesian-optimization literature (which we review below).
 However, the situation where the number of admissible function evaluations is too small to identify the global optimum has so far received little attention, despite arising frequently in practice.
 For instance, when optimizing the hyper-parameters of a machine-learning method or the controller-parameters of a physical system, it is typically impossible to explore the domain exhaustively.
 We take first steps towards a better understanding of this setting through a theoretical analysis based on the adaptive-submodularity framework by~\cite{golovin11adaptive}.
 It is not the purpose of the present paper to propose a novel algorithm with better performance (we modify the EI and UCB strategies merely to facilitate the proof), but rather to gain an understanding of how GP-optimization performs in the aforementioned setting, as a function of the number of evaluations and the domain size.

-As is done typically, we model the uncertainty about the underlying function as a Gaussian Process (GP).
-The question is how close we can get to the global optimum with $T$ function evaluations, where $T$ is small relative to the domain of the function (i.e., it is impossible to identify the global optimum with high confidence with only $T$ evaluations).